Surveillance, Warfare, Protest

 Mhairi Sutherland is a visual artist and curator based in Derry/Londonderry, Northern Ireland, working in photography, video, drawing and site-specific installation.

 Behjat Omer Abdulla is a mixed media artist, born in Kurdistan/Iraq.
-Moved to UK in 1999–2013 and now he lives and works in Sweden.
+He lived in the UK from 1999 to 2013 and now lives and works in Sweden.